peteroupc/peteroupc.github.io/morealg.md

 1. With probability _A_, set _intval_ to 0, _size_ to 1, and go to step 4.
     - _A_ is calculated as (_CDF_(1) &minus; _CDF_(0)) / (1&minus;_CDF_(0)), where _CDF_ is the distribution's CDF.
 This should be found analytically using a computer algebra system such as SymPy.
-    - The symbolic form of _A_ will help determine which Bernoulli factory algorithm, if any, will simulate the probability, and if a Bernoulli factory exists, it should be used.
+    - The symbolic form of _A_ will help determine which Bernoulli factory algorithm, if any, will simulate the probability; if a Bernoulli factory exists, it should be used.
 2. Set _intval_ to 1 and set _size_ to 1.
 3. With probability _B_(_size_, _intval_), go to step 4.
 Otherwise, add _size_ to _intval_, then multiply _size_ by 2, then repeat this step.
     - This step chooses an interval beyond 1, and grows this interval by geometric steps, so that an appropriate interval is chosen with the correct probability.
     - The probability _B_(_size_, _intval_) is the probability that the interval is chosen given that the previous intervals weren't chosen, and is calculated as (_CDF_(_size_ + _intval_) &minus; _CDF_(_intval_)) / (1&minus;_CDF_(_intval_)).
 This should be found analytically using a computer algebra system such as SymPy.
-    - The symbolic form of _B_ will help determine which Bernoulli factory algorithm, if any, will simulate the probability, and if a Bernoulli factory exists, it should be used.)
+    - The symbolic form of _B_ will help determine which Bernoulli factory algorithm, if any, will simulate the probability; if a Bernoulli factory exists, it should be used.
 4. Generate an integer in the interval [_intval_, _intval_ + _size_) uniformly at random, call it _i_.
 5. Create a positive-sign zero-integer-part uniform PSRN, _ret_.
 6. Create an input coin that calls **SampleGeometricBag** on the PSRN _ret_.
 Run a Bernoulli factory algorithm that simulates the probability _C_(_i_, _&lambda;_), using the input coin (here, _&lambda;_ is the probability built up in _ret_ via **SampleGeometricBag**, and lies in the interval \[0, 1\]).
 If the call returns 0, go to step 4.
     - The probability _C_(_i_, _&lambda;_) is calculated as _PDF_(_i_ + _&lambda;_) / _M_, where _PDF_ is the distribution's PDF or a function proportional to the PDF, and should be found analytically using a computer algebra system such as SymPy.
-    - In this formula, _M_ is any convenient number in the interval \[_PDF_(_intval_),  max(1, _PDF_(_intval_))\], and should be as low as feasible. _M_ serves to ensure that _C_ is as high as feasible as 1 (to improve acceptance rates), but no higher than 1.
+    - In this formula, _M_ is any convenient number in the interval \[_PDF_(_intval_),  max(1, _PDF_(_intval_))\], and should be as low as feasible. _M_ serves to ensure that _C_ is as close as feasible to 1 (to improve acceptance rates), but no higher than 1.
+The choice of _M_ can vary for each interval (each value of _intval_, which can only be 0, 1, or a power of 2).
 Any such choice for _M_ preserves the algorithm's correctness because the PDF has to be monotonically decreasing and a new interval isn't chosen when _&lambda;_ is rejected.
-The choice of _M_ can vary for each interval (each value of _intval_, which can only be 0, 1, or a power of 2).
-    - The symbolic form of _C_ will help determine which Bernoulli factory algorithm, if any, will simulate the probability, and if a Bernoulli factory exists, it should be used.
+    - The symbolic form of _C_ will help determine which Bernoulli factory algorithm, if any, will simulate the probability; if a Bernoulli factory exists, it should be used.
-7. The PSRN _ret_ was accepted, so fill it with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), and return _i_ + _ret_.
+7. The PSRN _ret_ was accepted, so set _ret_'s integer part to _i_, then fill _ret_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then return _ret_.

 An example of an algorithm that uses this skeleton is the algorithm for the [**ratio of two uniform random numbers**](https://peteroupc.github.io/uniformsum.html), as well as the algorithm for the Rayleigh distribution given above.